DataFire/Integrations/integrations/generated/azure_streamanalytics_streamingjobs/README.md

   * outputStartTime `string`: Value is either an ISO-8601 formatted time stamp that indicates the starting point of the output event stream, or null to indicate that the output event stream will start whenever the streaming job is started.
 This property must have a value if outputStartMode is set to CustomTime.

 ### StreamingJob
-* StreamingJob `object`: A streamng job object, containing all information associated with the named streaming job.
+* StreamingJob `object`: A streaming job object, containing all information associated with the named streaming job.
   * properties [StreamingJobProperties](#streamingjobproperties)
   * id `string`: Resource Id
   * location `string`: Resource location.
 Required on PUT (CreateOrReplace) requests.